EasyUni logo

 What is CPU / CIMP?

-The Canadian Pre-University (CPU) and Canadian International Matriculation Programme (CIMP) are Year 12 equivalents from Canada, offered at private institutions in Malaysia.
-These programmes are widely recognised by universities in Canada, the US, Australia, New Zealand, the UK, and even local institutions like IMU, IIUM, UiTM, MMU, and Monash University Malaysia.
+The Canadian Pre-University (CPU) and Canadian International Matriculation Programme (CIMP) are Ontario Secondary School Diploma (OSSD) programmes, which are equivalent to Canadian Grade 12 (Year 12).
+They are offered at top private institutions in Malaysia.
+These programmes are widely recognised by universities in Canada, the US, Australia, New Zealand, the UK, and many local institutions including IMU, MMU, Monash University Malaysia, and selected programmes at UiTM and IIUM (via direct application).

 Instead of relying on final exams, CPU/CIMP uses a continuous assessment model, about 70% coursework and 30% exams.